cossatot/wenchuan_topo_stress/revisions/rebuttal2.md

 >This is much more in keeping with standard usage and would be easier for (most) readers to follow I think.

-I do not think I have ever seen $\tau_n$ to refer to normal stress/traction;
-we use $\tau$ for shear stress (tractions), which is quite standard.
-We also use $\sigma_n$ as normal stress (traction) which is standard.
+We use $\tau$ for shear stress (tractions), which is quite standard and we define our usage in the paper.
+We also use $\sigma_n$ as normal stress (traction) which is also standard and defined in the paper.
 We use *M* to denote the topographic stress tensor or tensor field, and it is clearly defined as such.
-Capital letters are extremely commonly used to denote arrays, matrices, tensors and tensor fields; this is not only a structural geology convention but spans the science, mathematics and engineering disciplines.
+Capital letters are commonly, although not exclusively, used to denote tensors and tensor fields, in a variety of sources, spanning structural geology, fluid dynamics, mathematics, and engineering disciplines.

 We considered adopting the reviewer's suggestions (outside of using $\tau_n$ for normal stress) but in the end we do not use $\sigma$ to represent a stress